-We generally see a flattening curve when an economy shifts from a normal to inverted state.
+We generally see a flattening curve when an economy shifts from a normal to an inverted state.
 A normal yield curve slopes upward and, as the word suggests, shows normal behavior.
-It slopes upward from left to right, suggesting the rise in yield with an increase in the duration to compensate for the longer duration investment risks.
+It slopes upward from left to right, suggesting a rise in yield with an increase in the duration to compensate for the longer-duration investment risks.

 We usually see an inverted yield curve before the recession.
-Such a curve means the short-term bonds offer more return to the investors than the long term securities.
+Such a curve means that short-term bonds offer more return to investors than long-term securities.
 Though this is an inverse of a normal scenario, it is logical.

-Steep yield curve is the opposite of the flat yield curve.
-Or, in this situation, the difference between the short and long term yield is the maximum.
-We usually see such a curve at the start of the economic expansion, or at the end of the recession.
+The steep yield curve is the opposite of the flat yield curve.
+Or, in this situation, the difference between the short and long-term yields is the maximum.
+We usually see such a curve at the start of the economic expansion or at the end of the recession.

 Generally, whenever there is a steep yield curve, the short-term interest rates remain very low.
 The Central bank would have reduced them to tackle the recession.
-A steep yield curve suggests that investors expect inflation to rise, as well as economic growth to pick up.
+A steep yield curve suggests that investors expect inflation to rise and economic growth to pick up.

-The barbell strategy, however, could result in losses at the time of a steep yield curve.
-Or when there is a significant rise or drop in the long-term interest rates.
+However, the barbell strategy could result in losses at the time of a steep yield curve.
+Or when there is a significant rise in the long-term interest rates.